-- Mobile-friendliness is determined per page, not by the overall site.
+- Mobile friendliness is determined per page, not by the overall site.

 With that in mind, many companies are scrambling to get their websites optimized for mobile devices.
-For testing your website a couple great resources are:
+For testing your website a couple of great resources are:

 Google Webmaster Tools– get a full list of mobile usability issues across your site using the Mobile Usability Report.

-Google Developers Mobile Friendly Test– This test will analyze a URL and report if the page has a mobile-friendly design.
+Google Developers Mobile-Friendly Test– This test will analyze a URL and report if the page has a mobile-friendly design.

-Whether trying to build completely new, dedicated mobile site or a more costly responsive design, the choice is up to the company.
-When considering between the two, companies should weigh the pros and cons of both sides.
+Whether trying to build a completely new, dedicated mobile site or a more costly responsive design, the choice is up to the company.
+When considering the two, companies should weigh the pros and cons of both sides.

 A simple mobile site is a separately constructed, independently functioning site built specifically for mobile devices.
 Multiple sites are built for each type of resolution or device.
 Because the site is separate, it offers more design customization.
 Mobile sites may not have as much content as a regular site, but they feature unique mobile-only options and a more user-friendly navigation system.

-Relatively simply to build, mobile sites are a more cost-effective option; however, it may be more costly to update and maintain over its lifetime.
+Relatively simply to build, mobile sites are a more cost-effective option; however, it may be more costly to update and maintain over their lifetime.
 Additionally, mobile sites offer a slightly better user experience because of faster conversion rates and load times.
 When considering SEO practices, mobile sites require canonical tags on sites with duplicate content.
 For example, if multiple sites exist and cater to different resolutions or devices, each site must use canonical tags to avoid duplicate page issues.

 A responsive website works by instructing any mobile device how to display a standard website; therefore, separate sites do not have to be built, and it easily displays across all mobile devices.
 Responsive sites are better equipped to handle resolution changes within the CSS files, and will always display the website in the best resolution possible.